Non de nom

 A half-open interiority, half revealed.
 Between presence and absence.
 Body as matter.
 Body as light.
 Body as sound.
 The inside and the outside merge into each other.

-A project by Line Nault – conception and choreographic direction
+A creation by Line Nault

 Audrey Bergeron, Tony Chong, Jessica Serli and Peter Trosztmer – performance